Understand harmful narratives

 Library Resources

 These published resources form the first public version of the LightBridge Learning Library.
-Each one offers a practical way to slow down, reflect, and communicate with greater dignity.
+Each one offers a practical way to slow down, reflect, respond, learn, and communicate with greater dignity.

 An introductory guide explaining how harmful narratives form, why they spread, and how reflective language can help reduce dehumanization.